poml88/ecg-recorder-ios/README.md

 It turned out very soon that development of this app will consume a significant amount of time and in the end also costed money.
 I hope that the small fee asked will compensate a little bit for the invested time and money.
 I found that a model of several lengths subscriptions with a one week free trial will be the most fair, rather than having a one time payment where you don’t know what you will get.

 This App uses the excellent Purchase and PolarBle SDKs.

+## Ideas for future versions

+* Realize a button that sets a marker in the ECG data, to find a particular point in the recording. could be done by adding a value of 9999 or 0 or similar, since the data array is Int32 iirc.
+* Realize a running window.
+Fill the array with e.g. 30 minutes of data, then, when adding the latest data to the end, strip the oldest data from the beginning.
+Like this, there will be always X minutes of data in the array.
+Limits data size